robookwus/NLP-Analysis--floods-Ahrtal-Jun21/README.md

 XXXXXXXXXX ~100%

 next tasks:
-delete sub.wiki and
+-delete sub.wiki and
-self-publish the .pdf with good open-source license, either MIT or Creative Commons.
+-self-publish the .pdf with good open-source license, either MIT or Creative Commons.
+-maybe share result of the human who cherrypicked our second data set for our support vector machine classifying algorithm from https://www.politicalcompass.org/

 MIT Licensed (2022)